-There is large consensus regarding the positive benefits resulting from employee engagement.
+There is a large consensus regarding the positive benefits resulting from employee engagement.
 A meta-analysis of all available field experiments on leaders empowering subordinates was conducted on a total of 105 studies.
-The study’s focus assessed whether an empowering leadership style was linked to improved job performance, and whether this was true of different types of performance, such as routine task performance, organisational citizenship behaviour and creativity.
+The study’s focus assessed whether an empowering leadership style was linked to improved job performance and whether this was true of different types of performance, such as routine task performance, organisational citizenship behaviour and creativity.

 When a leader empowers employees, they ask them to take on additional challenges and responsibilities at work.
 Employees could view this in one of two ways:

 - Greater autonomy or shared decision-making as an indication that the leader trusts them and is providing them with opportunities for self‐development and growth; or

 - They may see those as evidence that the leader cannot lead and is trying to avoid making difficult decisions.

 In the second view, employees may become frustrated and uncertain about their role, leading to poorer performance on tasks.
 It is therefore vital that, when trying to empower their employees, leaders do not add too much pressure or create uncertainty.